technofocus-pte/agntpwrdbsnsprcsatmtndepth/Labguides/Lab 0/Lab 0 - Set up lab environment.md

 ## **Exercise 3: Create a Security group and assign Bot author role** **to MOD Administrator**

+    In this exercise, you will create a security group and assign Bot author role to MOD Administrator to grant the              necessary publishing rights.

 1. Open a web browser on your VM and go to the Azure portal using !!https://portal.azure.com/!!.
 Sign in with the given **Office 365 admin credentials.** You can see the image shown below in your portal.
 Follow the instructions given in the coming steps     to complete the authentication process.